Non-Resident Swiss Company Formation — Zug

 Certified Passport Copy

-A notarised or apostilled copy of your current passport from all beneficial owners and directors.
+A notarised or apostilled copy of your current passport for all beneficial owners and directors.
+Most local notaries can certify this in under an hour.

 Proof of Address

-A recent utility bill or bank statement (less than 3 months old) confirming your residential address.
+A recent utility bill or bank statement less than 3 months old, confirming your residential address.
+Any country, any language — we handle translation if needed.

 Source of Funds Declaration